Charles Darwin is a nineteenth century biologist known as the father of evolutionism

 Chronology/Biography of Charles Darwin:

-1827: Contributes two papers to the radical student body the Plinian Society.
+1827: Darwin contributes two papers to the radical student body the Plinian Society.

-1829: Goes on an entomological tour of North Wales with Professor F.W.
+1829: He goes on an entomological tour of North Wales with Professor F.W.
 Hope.

-1831: (26th April) Receives his degree and plans a trip to the Canary Islands.
+1831: On 26th April he receives his degree and plans a trip to the Canary Islands.
 August.
-Goes on a geological tour of North Wales with Professor Adam Sedgewick.
-(29th August) Receives an invitation, whilst still at Cambridge University, to be the unpaid naturalist on board H.M.S.
+He goes on a geological tour of North Wales with Professor Adam Sedgewick.
+On 29th August he receives an invitation, whilst still at Cambridge University, to be the unpaid naturalist on board H.M.S.
 Beagle for its projected voyage round the world, captained by Robert Fitzroy.
 (At this time he has no formal scientific training).
-(27th December) Sets sail from Devonport.
+Sets sail from Devonport on 27th December.
 Ship sails for Tenerife, Cape Verde Islands and Brazil.

-1832: (September) Charles Darwin has his first major fossil find of extinct animals.
-(December) Has his first view of the Indians of Tierra del Fuego off South America.
+1832: Charles Darwin has his first major fossil find of extinct animals in September.
+Has his first view of the Indians of Tierra del Fuego off South America in December.

-1835: (September) Arrives in the Galapagos Islands and studies the natural history.
-Is particularly struck by the finches and the tortoises.
+1835: He arrives in the Galapagos Islands during September and studies the natural history.
+He is particularly struck by the finches and the tortoises.
 Sails on to Tahiti, New Zealand and Tasmania.

-1837: (March) Lives at 36 Great Marlborough Street, London.
-(31 May) Reads his paper on the formation of Coral Reefs to the Geological Society of London.
+1837: Lives at 36 Great Marlborough Street, London.
+Darwin reads his paper on the formation of Coral Reefs to the Geological Society of London on 31st May.
 Begins his first notebook on the “Transmutation of Species”.

-1838: Begins further notebooks on “Man and Materialism”.
-(September) First formulation of his theory of evolution by natural selection.
+1838: He begins further notebooks on “Man and Materialism”.
+In September he make his first formulation of his theory of evolution by natural selection.

-1839: Moves to Macaw Cottage, 12 Upper Gower Street, London.
+1839: He moves to Macaw Cottage, 12 Upper Gower Street, London.
 Elected a Fellow of the Royal Society of London and forms a friendship with Charles Lyell the President of the Geological Society of London.
-(December) Birth of his first child William Erasmus.
+Birth of his first child William Erasmus in December.
 Began observations on infant development.

 1841: Birth of Charles Darwin’s daughter Anne Elizabeth.

-1842: Family moves to Down House, Downe, Kent.
-(September) Birth of daughter Henrietta Emma.
+1842: The Darwin family moves to Down House, Downe, Kent.
+Birth of daughter Henrietta Emma in September.

 1844: Robert Chamber’s “Vestiges of the Natural History of Creation” is published anonymously.